-Augmented and VR is being used to create multi-sensory, immersive experiences that have the potential to change the world of events forever.
+Augmented and VR is creating multi-sensory, immersive experiences.
+And these experiences have the potential to change the world of events forever.

-Showing us how it is done, as far back as 2014, Red Bull created the “ultimate interactive flight experience”, with technology that allowed members of the public to sit in the pilot’s chair and feel the “blistering pace and quick turns” of an Air Racer.
+Showing us how it is done, as far back as 2014, Red Bull created the “ultimate interactive flight experience”.
+This used technology that allowed members of the public to sit in the pilot’s chair and feel the “blistering pace and quick turns” of an Air Racer.

-Suitable for use at events and exhibitions around the world, VR (such as Oculus Rift, facial tracking and avatars) gives brands an ingenious way of engaging with potential customers.
-And to promote those larger products it just isn’t feasible to transport to tradeshows.
+VR (such as Oculus Rift, facial tracking and avatars) also gives brands an ingenious way of engaging with potential customers.
+And it's suitable for use at events and exhibitions around the world.
+VR is also ideal for promoting larger products that it just isn’t feasible to transport to tradeshows.

-While, of course, immersive technology has been around for some years, historically it’s only the big brands that have had the budget to deploy it.
-However, as with most tech, the better it gets, the more accessible it becomes, and we predict that we’ll all start to see VR creeping into mainstream exhibitions over the next few years.
+Of course, immersive technology has been around for some years.
+But historically, it’s only the big brands that have had the budget to deploy it.
+However, as with most tech, the better it gets, the more accessible it becomes.
+As such, we predict that we’ll all start to see VR creeping into mainstream exhibitions over the next few years.

-Gamification is being increasingly used to help event organisers and attendees meet their objectives.
+Gamification is helping event organisers and attendees meet their objectives.

-By using intelligent technology and interactive devices, participants are encouraged to achieve event related goals – be that networking with particular people, checking into a certain number of sessions, and/or engaging with exhibitors.
+With intelligent technology and interactive devices, participants are encouraged to achieve event related goals.
+Be that networking with particular people, checking into a certain number of sessions, and/or engaging with exhibitors.